by Jerrod Brown, PhD, MA, MS, MS, MS | Jun 22, 2023 | Uncategorized

 This training will provide participants clinical knowledge and tools to:

 a).
-Define adverse childhood experiences (ACEs) and complex trauma.
+After completing this training, participants will be able to define adverse childhood experiences (ACEs) and complex trauma.

 b).
-Develop and apply a working knowledge of the cognitive, biological, developmental, behavioral, emotional, social, and physical health consequences associated with ACEs and complex trauma.
+After completing this training, participants will be able to develop and apply a working knowledge of the cognitive, biological, developmental, behavioral, emotional, social, and physical health consequences associated with ACEs and complex trauma.

 c).
-Explore the implications ACEs and complex trauma have on criminal offending behavior.
+After completing this training, participants will be able to explore the implications ACEs and complex trauma have on criminal offending behavior.

 d).
-Discuss interviewing, screening, and intervention options for those with a history of ACEs, complex trauma, and criminal offending behavior.
+After completing this training, participants will be able to discuss interviewing, screening, and intervention options for those with a history of ACEs, complex trauma, and criminal offending behavior.

 e).
-Learn and understand the existing empirical research on ACEs, complex trauma, and criminal offending behavior.
+After completing this training, participants will be able to learn and understand the existing empirical research on ACEs, complex trauma, and criminal offending behavior.

 Target Audience: